 In ocean shipping, the core of our group's business activities, we create value chains with various business partners that span everything from procurement and operation to the eventual scrapping of vessels.

-In order to realise sustainable business activities, the MOL Group implements value chain management to identify and reduce sustainability-related risks in the value chain, including environmental, human rights, anti-bribery and other anti-corruption risks.
+In order to realize sustainable business activities, the MOL Group implements value chain management to identify and reduce sustainability-related risks in the value chain, including environmental, human rights, anti-bribery and other anti-corruption risks.

 The understanding and cooperation of our business partners in our value chain is essential for building a sustainable value chain, and we hope to further strengthen our partnership with them through this initiative.